top of page

 2.3 Player Roles and Role Swaps

-Players will list their main and secondary roles on signup, and will be assigned a role prior to the first exhibition matches.
+Players will list their main and secondary roles on signup, and will be assigned a role before the draft.
 When players are drafted, they must be drafted for the role that they are listed as.
 Players within a team are able to swap roles as long as all players who are swapping and the captain agree to swap.

 2.4 Trades